XorTroll/Goldleaf/README.md

 - Goldleaf's aim is to, mainly, support languages supported by the console itself, so those not yet supported by Goldleaf and which aren't supported by consoles should have less priority and won't be probably accepted.

-- UI (Plutonium) lacks special UTF16 characters, so some languages like Russian or Korean will not work, at least on the UI's current state.
+- Currently languages with special alphabets (like Russian or Arabic) are unsupported due to the lack of non-UTF-8 support for the JSON parser.
+THis is planned to be solved soon.

 ## Credits and support